Air2air/northworks/public/content/c-reviews-tristan-stuttgart.md

   - San Francisco Opera
   - Soprano
   - Stuttgart Reveals
-title: Untitled
+title: Stuttgart Reveals a New Way to Envision Tristan und Isolde
 type: review
 ---

-***

-Stuttgart Reveals a New Way to Envision Tristan und Isolde***

-Review of the Stuttgart Opera Performance from Cheryl North's Classical Music Column in the *Oakland Tribune* and other papers of the Alameda Newspaper Group, October 22, 2004, under the headline above.
-A correction regarding roles of the directorate of the Stuttgart State Opera has been made to the version published in the newspapers.
-Thanks to Thomas Koch of the Stuttgart Opera for providing this correction in material attributed to him.

-By Cheryl North

 WHEN the curtain rose Sunday after only a few bars of the prelude to Richard Wagner's "Tristan und Isolde," I knew I wasn't in Kansas anymore.
 But I also thought that just maybe it could have been San Francisco.